-And of course holiday travel season is coming up, too, which means you’ll be jammed into a plane breathing the same recycled air as 200 of your fellow cough-y, sneezy citizens.
+And of course holiday travel season is coming up, too, which means you’ll be jammed into a plane breathing the same recycled air as 200 of your fellow cough-y, sneezy passengers.

 So to make sure I actually get to enjoy fall for all the good stuff it brings, I do everything I can to support my kids’ immune system so they have the best chance of staying healthy (side benefit: that means I have a better chance of staying healthy, too!).

 Here are my five favorite tips for kids:

 Start with the basics: feed them real, healthy food

 Your kid has a better chance of fighting off bugs if what they’re eating is giving their body good fuel.
 Yes, I’ve had those stressed-out mornings where the lunches I “made” for my kids were, well, less than optimal.
 But come sniffle season, I do my best to be more thoughtful about including as many real foods in the lunchbox as possible: whole fruits, sugar snap peas, tofu and avocado.
 I keep the processed stuff to a minimum as best I can.

 With the days getting shorter, getting kids to bed on time is easier at my house, and I hope it is at your house, too.
 Though I have friends with older kids who complain that homework plus after-school sports and extracurriculars wreak havoc on their good intentions.
 And that’s tough, because getting enough sleep is crucial for kids when it comes to staying healthy.
 Your kid needs between 10 and 14 hours of sleep per day depending on their age (Oh, to be a kid again!).
 The quality of the sleep is important, too: keep the room dark as possible—no nightlights if your kid can handle it—and no plugged-in devices.